PeculiarVentures/webcrypto-liner/README.md

 A polyfill for WebCrypto that "smooths out" the rough-edges in existing User Agent implementations.

-Though WebCrypto is well [supported accross browsers](http://caniuse.com/cryptography), several browsers still have prefixed and buggy implementations.
-Additionally they do not always support the same algorithms, for example Edge does not support SHA1 or ECC while both Firefox and Chrome do.
+Though WebCrypto is well [supported across browsers](http://caniuse.com/cryptography), several browsers still have prefixed and buggy implementations.
+Additionally, they do not always support the same algorithms, for example, Edge does not support SHA1 or ECC while both Firefox and Chrome do.

-**NOTE**: If your not familiar with how to use the various capabilities of WebCrypto see [this great example  page](https://github.com/diafygi/webcrypto-examples).
+**NOTE**: If you are not familiar with how to use the various capabilities of WebCrypto see [this great example  page](https://github.com/diafygi/webcrypto-examples).

 `webcrypto-liner` is a wrapper for WebCrypto designed to address these issues, at the same time it was designed to be modular so that it can also be used for testing the addition of new algorithms to WebCrypto in the future.

-Intentionally `webcrypto-liner` does not implement any cryptography though it does consume libraries that does.
-We strongly recomend you read "[What’s wrong with in-browser cryptography?](https://tonyarcieri.com/whats-wrong-with-webcrypto)" before using this library.
+Intentionally `webcrypto-liner` does not implement any cryptography though it does consume libraries that do.
+We strongly recommend you read "[What’s wrong with in-browser cryptography?](https://tonyarcieri.com/whats-wrong-with-webcrypto)" before using this library.

 The libraries `webcrypto-liner` relies on include: